hsherl/hsherl.github.io/content/_index.md

 Sunrise in Tasta.

-I recently graduated with an MSci in Physics and Philosophy from King’s College London.
-I’m currently tutoring philosophy and mathematics for a living.
-I am looking for other work, particularly if it involves philosophy, writing, or teaching.
-[Contact me](/contact) if you have a relevant opportunity.
+I have an MSci in Physics and Philosophy from King’s College London.
+I am currently training to teach science and physics in secondary schools.
+I tutor mathematics, physics, and philosophy on the side.
+I am also part of the training team at [The Philosophy Foundation](https://www.philosophy-foundation.org/training-team).